The Business of Being a Writer

 My newest book, published by The University of Chicago Press, offers the business education writers need but so rarely receive.
 It is meant for early-career writers looking to develop a realistic set of expectations about making money from their work or for working writers who want a better understanding of the industry.
 My hope is that this becomes a classroom text in creative writing programs.

 A comprehensive and eminently readable guide that should be on every writer’s desk. ...
 Destined to become a staple reference book for writers and those interested in publishing careers.

 Publishing 101: A First-Time Author’s Guide

-This is my most up-to-date and full-length guide on getting published.
+This is a guide I released in 2014 that compiles the best information available at my blog (here at JaneFriedman.com).
 Whether you’ve finished your manuscript or just have the seeds of a book idea, Publishing 101 shows you how to approach editors and agents with your work, while avoiding the common pitfalls of first-time authorship.
-Get step-by-step advice on finding and approaching editors and agents; preparing query letters and book proposals; marketing and promoting your work; and understanding the self-publishing market.
+Get step-by-step advice on finding and approaching editors and agents; preparing query letters and book proposals; and marketing and promoting your work.

 What Editors Do

 I'm a contributor to this collection, in which Peter Ginna gathers essays from twenty-seven leading figures in book publishing about their work.
 Representing both large houses and small, and encompassing trade, textbook, academic, and children’s publishing, this book makes the case for why editing remains a vital function to writers—and readers—everywhere.